BYU-CSA/writeups/OSINT_Charlie/README.md

 As you can see above, we were given a link to his profile picture (which I already had), a YouTube channel, a Google Maps account, and a Google Calendar.
 The YouTube channel ended up being a popular Charlie Chaplin channel with millions of subscribers, so I knew it wasn't right.
 The Google Calendar (supposedly) didn't have any public events, and even though there were no reviews for Google Maps, I went to the link anyway.

 When you [open the link](https://www.google.com/maps/contrib/117833363030761934622/reviews), you can see Charlie Chaplin has 1 contribution.
-When you click on photos and open it up, you can see a photo was added Montrose Beach in Chicago, IL with a flag on it!
+When you click on photos and open it up, you can see a photo was added in Montrose Beach in Chicago, IL with a flag on it!

 <img src="emailFlag.png" width="800px">